TaokyleYT/23-26_ICT_SBA/README.md

 count word: exclude titles, headings, minus word, show +- expected word
 sort: QUICK SORT ALL THE WAY
 plagiarism: different test types, like word frequency, sentence matching, shows top matching results and stuff idk
+plagiarism: might use the same concept of autocorrect system to detect

 note: can use matplotlib or ascii graph to show result instead of numbers